Doing Business in Azerbaijan

-Azerbaijan engaged in the telecom industry with the impressive announcement that the country will launch its own communication satellite in 2011.
-The satellite will aid in road navigation in Azerbaijan.
+Azerbaijan engaged in the telecom industry with the launch of its first communication satellite in 2013 and the impressive announcement that the country will launch two more satellites in 2015-2016.
+It has contracted with several companies in the United States and abroad to design, build, and launch the satellite, which will aid in road navigation in Azerbaijan.

 Wireless communication is the fastest growing subsector in the telecom industry, an area in which Azerbaijan has been a regional and global leader.
 Azerbaijanis are rapidly embracing communications technologies, with computer and cell phone usage seeing major jumps year to year.